-- Confidence in one's personal knowledge of mathematics and ability to apply it. - Specialist knowledge that provides for further study in mathematics. - General numeracy skills for successful functioning in employment and society. - Ability to apply mathematical concepts, skills and processes in posing and solving mathematical problems. - Understanding of the role of mathematics in history, life, society and work. - Mathematical reasoning and thinking through problemsolving, investigations and modelling. - Computational skills, including mental, by hand, and technology- assisted.
+- Confidence in one's personal knowledge of mathematics and ability to apply it. - Specialist knowledge that provides for further study in mathematics. - General numeracy skills for successful functioning in employment and society. - Ability to apply mathematical concepts, skills and processes in posing and solving mathematical problems. - Understanding of the role of mathematics in history, life, society and work. - · Mathematical reasoning and thinking through problem-solving, investigations and modelling. - Computational skills, including mental, by hand, and technology- assisted.

-An outline of the content descriptors for this subject can be accessed via: https://victoriancurriculum.vcaa.vic.edu.au/ mathematics/introduction/scope-and-sequence
+An outline of the content descriptors for this subject can be accessed via: https://victoriancurriculum.vcaa. vic.edu.au/mathematics/introduction/scope-and-sequence binomial products and factorise monic and non-monic quadratic expressions using a variety of methods.

 In Number and Algebra students explore the magnitude and properties of numbers.
 They build on their understanding of the number system to describe relationships and formulate generalisations.
 They recognise equivalence and solve equations.
-The students learn to manipulate algebraic expressions, expand binomial products and factorise monic quadratic expressions using a variety of methods.
+The students learn to manipulate algebraic expressions, expand

 They apply their number and algebra skills to conduct investigations, solve problems and communicate their reasoning.

 In Measurement and Geometry students learn to select and use suitable procedures to measure, estimate and calculate various quantities.
 They investigate the properties of two and three dimensional shapes and use the Pythagorean relationship and trigonometry ratios to solve problems.
 They build an understanding of the connections between units and calculate derived measures such as area, speed and volume.